-E. Another fundamental choice is whether to DEDICATE all the lines in the bus to to certain functions, or to MULTIPLEX certain lines.
-As we have already noted to reduce the width of the bus (and thus the cost of each interface), and also to reduce the pin-count chip packages, the same lines can be used for both functions, but at different times during the bus transaction.
+2. Whether to DEDICATE all the lines in the bus to certain functions, or to MULTIPLEX certain lines.
+As we have already noted to reduce the total width of the bus (and thus the cost of each interface), and also to reduce the pin-count chip packages, the same lines can be used for both functions, but at different times during the bus transaction.